-The conversion updates tool lets advertisers view our recommendations, make necessary changes, and save updates without manually editing each conversion.
+The conversion updates tool lets advertisers view recommendations, make changes, and save updates without manually editing each conversion.

 Ahead of an analytics platform update, advertisers needed to update their conversion goals—a critical part of their paid ad campaigns.
-The migration required setting up a new analytics account and connecting it to their ads account, which created duplicate conversion actions that needed to be cleaned up.
+The migration created duplicate conversion actions that needed cleanup, directly affecting their ad spend.

 Role